HAProxy - LUA (Native HTTPClient)

 SettingsDescriptionDefault ValueRequiredFile

-DataDome_Key (*haproxy.cfg)Your DataDome Server Side License Key - Available inside our dashboardYeshaproxy.cfg
+DataDome_Key (*haproxy.cfg)Your DataDome server-side key - Available inside our dashboardYeshaproxy.cfg

 EndpointURL of the closest endpoint.